5 minute read (updated 8 Dec 22)

 (What if you could make that change?
 What if you succeeded or exceeded your own expectations?)

-How can I find the right Coach for me?
+How can I find the right Life Coach for me?

 - Who do you know and trust that’s had coaching?
-Could they recommend their coach?
+Could they recommend their Life Coach?

-- Can you book a free call with a coach?
+- Can you book a free call with a coach to get a sense of what they are like?

 While you’re looking for your coach, check their credentials.
 Life Coaching is not regulated in the UK.
-Not all coaches have accredited training (and some have none);
+Not all coaches have training or training that is rigorous/accredited;

 If you are reading this far... would you like to book a free call with me?
 No obligation; Book here